kimshuk/app_sgt/README.md

 ### Overview

 This is an application that performs CRUD (create, read, update, and delete) operations which essentially takes input values and applies them to objects and updates the DOM with a visual of those objects stored.

-The data is prepopulated from my personal database via MySQL query.
-This application was styled solely with Boostrap.
+I used: HTML, BOOTSTRAP, JAVASCRIPT, jQUERY, PHP, MYSQL.

 ### Upcoming projected improvements
 - [ ] **Duplicate Check** - Checks student name and class with database for duplicated info and rejects it.